 Why eLearning Video and Audio Localization?

 From the healthcare industry to the technology sector, eLearning software gives employers a powerful set of tools to train (and update the skills) of their workforce, suppliers, partners and users.
-According to the website Research and Markets, the global eLearning market is set to expand to around $325 billion by 2025 (roughly 4x the worldwide translation and localization market) — thanks to steady market trends, new technologies and widespread interest in eLearning across the planet.
+According to the website Research and Markets, the global eLearning market will expand to around $325 billion by 2025 (roughly 4x the worldwide translation and localization market) — thanks to steady market trends, new technologies and widespread interest in eLearning across the planet.

 And when a company does decide to translate eLearning courses, the doors to a cost-effective, international training strategy swing wide open.

-The Benefits of Localizing eLearning Content
+The Benefits of Translating eLearning & Multimedia Content

 With more and more organizations making use of some kind of learning management system (LMS), and state-of-the-art eLearning authoring tools like Articulate Storyline 360, Arabic and French voice over professionals — or perhaps Korean, Spanish, Russian or a host of other voice talent — can get to work on localizing corporate eLearning modules for different regions around the world.